ixisio/andreasklein_org/content/colophon.md

 And finally I need a Node.js hosting environment and I choose [Heroku](https://heroku.com/), because of it's awesome [toolbelt](https://toolbelt.heroku.com/) and it's free.
 Furthermore, I write some grunt tasks, to make my life much easier and the development process a bit faster.

 The result is this blog you are currently reading.
 The design is very simple and yes .. very tedious, but I can't do it even better as a developer.
-Yep, the code is available on <a href="http://github.com/ixisio/andreasklein_org" class="ico-github icon"> github</a>.
+Yep, the code is available on <a href="http://github.com/ixisio/andreasklein_org" class="icon-github icon"> github</a>.